-- 1) Satisfactory academic progress toward the degree objective. - 2) Enrollment in at least 12 units during the current quarter. - 3) Combined campus-wide employment of no more than 50% time (220 hours of assigned workload) or less during any academic quarter.
+- 1. Satisfactory academic progress toward the degree objective.
+See section XII. - 2.
+Enrollment in at least 12 units during the current quarter. - 3.
+Combined campus-wide employment of no more than 50% time (220 hours of assigned workload) or less during any academic quarter.